Samson Raphaelson: Family

 His first wife was Rayna Simon from Chicago, who also studied at the University of Illinois.
 She became a legendary figure, Rayna Prohme, thanks to Vincent Sheean's bestselling book Personal History in the 1930s.
-She played a role in the Chinese Revolution, and died in Moscow in 1927.

 Raphaelson was married for 56 years to Dorothy Wegman, known to friends and family as Dorshka.
 The name was given to her by her friend Marion Benda, a fellow dancer in the Ziegfeld Follies in the early 1920s.
 Dorshka Raphaelson published two novels: Glorified, an account of her life in the Follies, and Morning Song, a highly praised story about growing up in New York's Washington Heights.

-Raphaelson's son, Joel (born 1928), became a senior ad executive and close associate of advertising legend David Ogilvy.
+Raphaelson's son, Joel (1928-2021), became a senior ad executive and close associate of advertising legend David Ogilvy.
 Joel edited The Unpublished David Ogilvy: His Secrets of Management, Creativity, and Success - from Private Papers and Public Fulminations, prized reading for advertising professionals.
 Joel also co-wrote (with Kenneth Roman) Writing that Works.
 Photographer Paul Raphaelson is Joel's son.

 Samson's daughter, Naomi (1930–2009), was a newspaper reporter and columnist in Lancaster, Pennsylvania.
 Samson's much-younger first cousin, once removed, Bob Rafelson, sometimes jokingly referred to by him as his nephew, directed several films from the 1960s through the 2000s, including Five Easy Pieces.

 Samson Raphaelson died in July 1983, at the age of 89.
 Dorshka Raphaelson died in November 2005, just 22 days short of her 101st birthday.
 At her death The New York Times reported that she had been one of the last two living Ziegfeld girls.